 When your employer's participation ends in this program, coverage will cease for all participants.
 This includes retirees, survivors and those who have continuation coverage.
 If the employer obtains group health insurance from another carrier, ask the employer if the new carrier will provide coverage for retirees, survivors and continuants.

 You do not have to provide evidence of insurability to enroll in continuation coverage.
 However, coverage is limited to the plan you had as an active employee or covered dependent.
 (For example, if you change plans January 1 and your dependent loses eligibility December 31, that dependent would be eligible for COBRA from the plan you were enrolled in on December 31.
-An exception is made when the participant resides in a county that does not include a primary physician for the subscriber's plan at the time continuation is elected.
+An exception is made when the participant resides in a county that does not include a primary care physician for the subscriber's plan at the time continuation is elected.
 In that case, the participant may elect a different plan that is offered in the county where the participant resides.)
-You may select another plan during the It's Your Choice Open Enrollment period or if you move from the service area.
-If family coverage is in effect when continuation is first offered, each dependent may independently elect single continuation coverage.
-A family of two may select two single contracts at a lower cost than the premium for a family contract.
+You may select another plan during the It's Your Choice open enrollment period or if you move from the service area.
+If family coverage is in effect when continuation is first offered, each dependent may independently elect individual continuation coverage.
+A family of two may select two individual contracts at a lower cost than the premium for a family contract.
 The health plan will bill you directly.

 There can be no lapse in coverage, so multiple premiums may be required.

 A second qualifying event while on continuation will not serve to extend your period of continuation.
 Coverage will be limited to the original time period.
 At the end of the continuation period you will be allowed to enroll in a Marketplace or an individual conversion plan through the health plan.

 Employees need to report this change to the benefits/payroll/personnel

 office within 60 days of the dependent losing his/her eligibility

 to ensure COBRA coverage is offered.
 Retirees and continuants

 must contact ETF.
 Your

 dependent will be entitled to 36 months of continuation coverage.